kosua20/Rendu/README.md

 ---
 ##To do
-- Solve slow glMapBuffer (encapsulate bidning function in light method ?)
-- PBR ?
+- PBR
 - Clean joystick

+##Done
+- Solve slow glMapBuffer